nantrinh/postit_app_walkthrough/lesson_3/README.md

 - Add a link to edit the user's profile in the users `show` view.
 - Link to the `show` view for a user wherever you have the user name displayed.
 - Update the user-related links in the navigation bar.
+### Lecture 6
+- Allow logged-in users to upvote or downvote once per post and comment.
+Each vote must belong to a user, and must belong to either a post or a comment.
+- Display the total votes per post and per comment in the UI (total votes = number of upvotes - number of downvotes).
+- Create the routes for the votes as follows:
+  - `POST /posts/:post_id/vote => posts#vote`
+  - `POST /posts/:post_id/comments/:comment_id/vote => comments#vote`

+### What I Changed
+I sort the posts in decreasing order of their `created_at` timestamp instead of by total votes.
+I found it disconcerting to vote on a post and find that post has moved to another area on the page.
+I added this functionality in [Lesson 2](https://github.com/nantrinh/ls_rails_notes/tree/master/lesson_2#additional-styling).

+### What I Added
+- Disable voting and gray out the arrow corresponding to the vote the user has made on the comment or post.
+- Allow a user to change their vote on a comment or post.
+(I update the appropriate row in the votes table when the user changes their vote ; no additional rows are created).
+- Extract the voting functionality to a partial.

 ## Lecture 5
 ### Add password attribute to users